Risk-oriented global bank management

 Our risk management system forms the basis for implementation of the risk strategy.
 The system enables us to identify risks at an early stage, assess them under various assumptions and scenarios, and carefully manage them.
 We are therefore in a position to take measures immediately to counter risks in the event of any unwanted developments.
 The procedures with which we measure, aggregate and manage risks are enhanced continually on a best practice basis.
 In this respect, we are closely integrated into the risk management systems of the Commerzbank Group.

-At comdirect, the CFO (Chief Financial Officer) – independent from the overall responsibility of the Board of Managing Directors – is responsible for monitoring and implementing the risk strategy.
+At comdirect, the CFO (Chief Financial Officer) who is also responsible for risk management – independent from the overall responsibility of the Board of Managing Directors – is responsible for monitoring and implementing the risk strategy.

-The Risk Management department is responsible for risk controlling.
+The Risk Management department is responsible for risk controlling at the operational level and reports directly to the CFO.
 It monitors, evaluates and aggregates risks for the bank as a whole.
 In addition, the department implements the corresponding regulatory requirements and monitors compliance with them.

 Comprehensive and up-to-date risk reporting forms an essential part of the risk management system.
-The Board of Managing Directors receives regular risk status reports.
+The Board of Managing Directors and the Supervisory Board receive regular risk status reports in a timely manner.
 Key risk ratios are included in the overall management of comdirect.
 Risk status reports provide information on the current development of major risk categories among other things.
-Thus we promptly identify developments that require countermeasures.
+This allows us to identify at an early stage any developments that require countermeasures.

 Internal Audit regularly checks the functionality and suitability of risk management activities pursuant to MaRisk.

 The scope of risk consolidation is the same as the group of consolidated companies.